particle-iot/docs/src/content/reference/firmware.md

 ### Particle.publish()

-Publish an *event* through the Particle Cloud that will be forwarded to all registered listeners, such as callbacks, subscribed streams of Server-Sent Events, and other devices listening via `Particle.subscribe()`.
+Publish an *event* through the Particle Device Cloud that will be forwarded to all registered listeners, such as callbacks, subscribed streams of Server-Sent Events, and other devices listening via `Particle.subscribe()`.

 This feature allows the device to generate an event based on a condition.
 For example, you could connect a motion sensor to the device and have the device generate an event whenever motion is detected.